You are here

 However, Central American countries continue to struggle with the implementation of their NDC commitments.
 While the mobilization of financial resources is commonly seen as the most challenging aspect for NDC implementation, developing implementation plans and associated monitoring systems, establishing functioning institutional arrangements, and strengthening the capacity for economic analyses for decision making are similarly challenging.
 Although Central American countries share this common set of challenges in a broad sense, there are many differences between the institutional and technical capacities of these countries for managing forest resources and addressing NDC targets.
 The spectrum ranges from countries like Costa Rica that have achieved worldwide recognition for their massive reforestation achievements over the past decades, to countries like El Salvador and Guatemala that are still characterized by large-scale deforestation and land degradation.

-The activity will be organized in three different pillars: Regional Dialogue, Strengthening Institutional Capacity, and Developing Strategies and Plans.
-They will be accomplished through Technical South-South Exchange and Analytical work.
-The activity will be fully integrated into the World Bank’s ongoing programmatic approach on “Supporting Central American Countries in Implementing COP 21 Commitments, ” which is addressing the needs of Central American countries for implementing their NDCs and providing a platform for regional exchange and dialogue, technical and financial assistance, learning and capacity building initiatives in support of NDC implementation.
-As such, the PROFOR supported activities targeting the land-use, land-use change, and forest sector will create synergies with activities in other sectors that are supported through complementary funding sources.
+The activity was organized into three pillars: Regional Dialogue, Strengthening Institutional Capacity, and Developing Strategies and Plans.
+They were accomplished through Technical South-South Exchange and Analytical work.
+The activity was fully integrated into the World Bank’s programmatic approach on “Supporting Central American Countries in Implementing COP 21 Commitments,” which addressed the needs of Central American countries for implementing their NDCs and providing a platform for regional exchange and dialogue, technical and financial assistance, learning and capacity building initiatives in support of NDC implementation.
+The activities supported by PROFOR targeted LULUCF and created create synergies with activities in other sectors that were supported through complementary funding sources.